david-maddison/911-events/README.md

 - __The main page image__

-  - The main page includes a photograph of three classic Porsche 911's at a meetup.
-This gives the user a clear indication of the intent of the website, and will provide
+  - The main page uses an image of three classic Porsche 911's at a meetup (the hero image).
+This gives the user a clear indication of the intent of the website, and provides a strong colourful image for the main page.
-  - This section also includes a quote from Ferdinad
+  - This section also includes a quote from Ferdinand Alexander Porsche.
+This is a well known quote from a member of the Porsche family, which users will instantly recognise.

 ![Landing Page](https://github.com/david-maddison/911-events/blob/main/assets/images/hero.png?raw=true)